Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu Nanoparticles: Results and Discussion

 \subsection{Cu NP syntheses}

 The DLS measurements show a peak above $5000$ nm for five samples.
 However, these peaks are not included in the analysis.
 Due to their very low intensity ($<1.5\%$), it can be assumed that these results are due to contamination, such as dust particles, during the measurements.
 The synthesis yields Cu NPs with a particle size between $40$ nm and $350$ nm.
 The DLS shows a bi-modal and tri-modal particle-size distribution for five and two samples, respectively.
-The remaining samples show a mono-modal particle-size distribution.
-Analysis of the DLS intensity-size plots allows us to identify the smallest particle size present.
-The median of these particle sizes is $157.9$ nm over all samples.
+The remaining samples show a mono-modal particle-size distribution. (\textit{cf.} SI Figures 9, 10 and 11) Analysis of the DLS intensity-size plots allows us to identify the smallest particle size present.
+The median of these particle sizes is $157.9$ nm over all samples. (\textit{cf.} SI Figure 7)